 Car insurance, health insurance, fire insurance, every insurance, is more expensive in Hawaii.
 If you ride a motorcycle, be prepared to sign away a good portion of your monthly income to insurance.
 The whole living in Hawaii experience is outrageously expensive and it may go against your common sense to live here – but, you may not be able to resist!

 For most folks living in the US mainland, grocery shopping will be a shocking experience.
-In 2018 you simply can’t spend less that $50 for even a few items and the regular weekly trips will run you between $150-$200.
+In 2021 you simply can’t spend less than $50 for even a few items and the regular weekly trips will run you between $150-$200.
 I can’t remember the last time I went to Costco and DIDN’T have a grocery tab over $200.
 How much does a gallon of milk cost in Hawaii?
 Be prepared to pay 6-$8.

 How much does kilowatt of electricity cost in Hawaii?